 Recently, I and others have noticed a growing trend, especially at the national level, in the wrong direction—away from inclusion of accomplished, successful teachers in the planning and implementation of educational reform policy.
 I can’t think of another area in which those who consistently demonstrate success and expertise in a field are so routinely and blatantly ignored in its research and development.

-Despite the urban myths, there are educators all over this country who year-after-year prepare students for success in college and career; their work is documented and consistent.
-Some of these educators work in high-needs schools with what are called at-risk students.
-Where are the voices of these experienced educators on venues such as the recent NGA/CSSO national standards project?
-There are one or two notable former classroom teachers and some highly respected education researchers—I guess they are the surrogates for us in this instance.
+Despite popular myths, there are educators all over this country who year-after-year prepare students for success in college and career; their work is documented and consistent.
+Some of these educators work in high-needs schools with those who are called at-risk students.
+Where are the voices of these experienced educators on major political and media venues about public education?
+There are some highly respected education researchers and authors who write about education—I guess they are the surrogates for us in those instances.
 But why rely only on the surrogates?
 Even many of the national organizations that purport to represent teachers are increasingly headed and staffed by persons far removed from the work of the classroom.

 The rise of social networking outlets and virtual communities has made it possible for teachers to connect and exchange ideas in powerful new ways.
 These tools may also be the vehicle for bringing the voices of highly successful teachers to the public arena, without taking us away from our primary responsibility.
 This presupposes, however, that teachers will speak out and share what we know with those who need to know.
 It is past time for accomplished teachers to insert ourselves (invited or not) into the public discourse on ed policy.
 Happy 4th!